 Transport: According to the information gathered during our investigations at the dumping site, there are about 43 operational trucks in Yopougon, at least 24 years old, of which 10 are hydro-cleaners and 33 are single trucks (survey, July 2023).
 There are about 22 private operators in the commune, most of them members of a national association called FENAVICI2.

-served by a decentralized system on which a recent study found to have numerous failures (Ouattara et al., 2023).
+In terms of the off-site sanitation, Yopougon is served by a decentralized system on which a recent study found to have numerous failures (Ouattara et al., 2023).
 This leads to sewage leakage during transport (Figure 2).